 The series of air photos suggest that today’s pitch pine forest has had continuous canopy cover since well before 1942.
 The trees look large in 1942, so we can add several decades and conclude that a forest has grown there continuously for at least 120 to 140 years.
 This conclusion excludes the sand pit and farm fields near the pitch pine stand.

 Logging has been done throughout the town forest for two centuries, but most of the property that is now forested has probably been forested for that entire time, that is, it has never been cleared for agriculture.
 This might also be true of the pitch pine stand but we can’t be sure.
-There are probably few if any trees in the stand older than about 100 years due either to regular timber harvest or because the stand developed from an abandoned agricultural field in the late 19th century (too early for air photos to record the event).
+There are probably few if any trees in the stand older than about 100 years.
+The young tree ages are due either to regular timber harvest or because the stand developed from an abandoned agricultural field in the late 19th century (too early for air photos to record the event).

 There appear to be more coniferous trees in 1942 than in 1962 or any subsequent year (Figure 8).
 This is consistent with both the anecdotal blowdown of pines in 1950 and the continuing decline in health and numbers of pitch pines in the stand (which includes many recently fallen, standing dead, and almost dead pitch pines).
 Pitch pines do not live very long or establish well from seeds under a forest canopy so a slow decline is expected without repeated disturbances (e.g., wildfire) to encourage new tree establishment.